-7.1.1 Introduction14
+7.1.1 Introduction20

 The BPKM protocol is controlled by two separate but interdependent state machines: an Authorization state machine and a TEK state machine.
 This section describes these two state machines.
 The state machines are presented here for explanatory purposes only, and are not to be construed as constraining an actual implementation.
 However, the external behavior of CMTS implementations MUST be identical to the state machines described in this section.
-The external behavior of CM implementations MUST be identical to the state machines described in this section.